radanskoric/radanskoric.github.io/_posts/2025-10-01-turbo-extraframe-updates.markdown

 ```
 {: file="app/views/layouts/application.html.erb"}

-The idea is to render into the `sidebar` slot for the full page load.
-However, for the turbo frame request we'll emit a turbo stream that will update the sidebar in place.
-The key implementation part is a small view helper implementing the key logic.
+For the full page load render we'll render into the `sidebar` slot.
+However, for a turbo frame request we'll emit a turbo stream that will update the sidebar in place.
+The key implementation part is a small view helper.
 Before I get to the helper I'll show you the other views.
 This will make the helper easier to understand.

-In the view for the chapter page I render the turbo frame with the sidebar content and the chapter content:
+In the view for the chapter page I render the turbo frame with both the sidebar and chapter content:
 ```erb
 <%= turbo_frame_tag :chapter_content do %>
   <%= render 'sidebar', chapters: @chapters, chapter: @chapter %>